ePrivacy and GPDR Cookie Consent by Cookie Consent

 The Shipton-under-Wychwood memorial

 The memorial at Shipton-under-Wychwood, actually a ornate drinking fountain, was erected four years after the disaster in 1878.
-It features the names of the 17 who lost their lives, with the eight members of the Hodges family listed on the north side of the memorial, and the nine members of the Townsend family listed on the south side.
+It features the names of the 17 who lost their lives, with the eight members of the Hedges family listed on the north side of the memorial, and the nine members of the Townsend family listed on the south side.

 Nearby